Chart Color Schemes

 Population growth drivers in Shoal Point - Bucasia are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Shoal Point - Bucasia's population was 6,084 according to the 2021 Census.
-By Nov 2025, this had increased to around 6,622, a rise of 538 people (8.8%).
-This growth is inferred from ABS estimated resident population data: 6,530 in June 2024 and an additional 93 validated new addresses since the Census date.
-The population density was 371 persons per square kilometer.
-Shoal Point - Bucasia's growth exceeded its SA3 area (6.6%) and SA4 region, making it a growth leader.
-Natural growth contributed approximately 59.3% of overall population gains recently.
+Shoal Point - Bucasia's population was around 6,622 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 538 people, or 8.8%, since the 2021 Census, which reported a population of 6,084.
+The change is inferred from the estimated resident population of 6,530 in June 2024 and an additional 93 validated new addresses since the Census date.
+This results in a population density ratio of 371 persons per square kilometer.
+Shoal Point - Bucasia's growth rate exceeded that of its SA3 area (6.6%) and SA4 region, making it a growth leader in the region.
+Natural growth contributed approximately 59.3% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
-A significant population increase is forecast for the top quartile of regional areas nationally, with Shoal Point - Bucasia expected to increase by 2,205 persons to 2041, a total increase of 31.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population dynamics anticipate a significant increase in the top quartile of regional areas across the nation, with Shoal Point - Bucasia expected to increase by 2,205 persons to 2041, reflecting a total increase of 31.9% over the 17 years.

 Frequently Asked Questions - Population